phong-et/hcmhsm-crawler/README.md

         }
     ```

-- Paging small number request for request a huge number request network (about 10000 request)
+- Paging id range for a huge quantity of request (about 10000 request).
+  - Examle has 74.560 request, should paging it to ranges
+    - One Range has 100 ids, so has 745 ranges

+- ```'0'.repeat(integer)```

 ## Util functions